 In short, compared to other leading Western countries, our political system has become outmoded and less democratic than it could be.
 Americans like to brag that we have the oldest constitution and the oldest political system in the world.
 But this is like bragging that your phone has the oldest operating system.
 Democracy has moved on and improved, but we have not.
-The results are deeply disturbing.
-In a now famous study of twenty years of congressional policymaking, Benjamin Page and Martin Gilens found that “the average citizen exerts little or no influence on federal government policy … they are drowned out by the affluent and organized interest groups – especially by business groups and corporations.”
+The results are deeply disturbing: political minorities and monied interests are now in charge, not the public.
+In a famous study of twenty years of congressional policymaking, Benjamin Page and Martin Gilens found that “the average citizen exerts little or no influence on federal government policy … they are drowned out by the affluent and organized interest groups – especially by business groups and corporations.”
 Their troubling conclusion: “if policymaking is dominated by powerful business organizations and a small number of affluent Americans, then America’s claims to being a democratic society are seriously threatened.”

 But why should Americans care about this lack of democracy?
 Because every day we suffer from the results of our undemocratic system in terms of inferior government services and unaddressed societal problems.
 Falling behind in democracy has meant that the U.S. has fallen behind other major countries in responding to public demands to tackle the pressing challenges of our age.
 For instance, the governments in most other leading Western democracies do a much better job of reducing poverty, providing retirement security, enacting climate change controls, delivering affordable and universal health care, enacting reasonable controls of firearms, encouraging economic mobility, offering affordable higher education, investing in vital infrastructure, creating more affordable housing, reducing economic inequality, and raising minimum wages.